Introduction to Physical Control – Cutting

 It may be possible to kill certain large tree species with a single instance of cutting if they are not able to produce new leaves fast enough to feed large root systems.
 In particular, cutting has proven effective on large Norway maples, but not on smaller individuals (Webb et al. 2001).
 Other large trees that are not known for vigorous root sprouting may also be good candidates.

 While all woody invasive species should be expected to regrow from the root crown where the stems are severed, certain species sprout from the entire root system, particularly in response to damage.
 Cutting as a stand-alone practice may increase the density of the infestation of these species and is not recommended.
-Woody invasives known for aggressive root sprouting in response to stem damage include black locust, white poplar, tree-of-heaven, Russian olive and Oriental bittersweet.
+Woody invasives known for aggressive root sprouting in response to stem damage include black locust, white poplar, tree-of-heaven, Russian olive and Asian bittersweet.

 The equipment used for cutting above-ground growth will depend on overall project budget, size of the project site, species being treated, average size of individuals being treated, density of the infestation, and availability of skilled and insured labor.
 For relatively small projects or for projects of any size utilizing volunteer labor, cutting is likely to be accomplished using non-powered hand tools.
 Small woody stems can be cut with heavy-duty bypass loppers.
 Larger stems – up to 6” in diameter at breast height – can usually be cut with a non-powered forestry saw (Forest Preserve District of Cook County 2014).
 For projects with larger diameter stems, skilled laborers typically use power tools such as hand-operated clearing saws/brush cutters and chain saws, forestry mowing equipment, or even commercial timber harvesting equipment.
 All cutting equipment should be maintained and sharpened according to the guidance of the manufacturer.